 When gold was discovered in Canada's Yukon River valley, it triggered a frenzied stampede of prospectors who dreamed of making a quick fortune.
 In 1897 engineer Albert Goddard commissioned the construction of a flat-bottom sternwheeler in San Francisco, which he planned to use to transport miners and freight along the Yukon River to make his money.

 Goddard brought the boat to Alaska with the help of his wife, Clara.
 They dismantled and carried the boat through the narrow mountain passes and reassembled it on the shore of Lake Bennett.
 The Goddard transported miners and freight back and forth to Dawson City.
 The craft had a small repair shop, forge and kitchen, making it a self-sufficient shop for the Yukon prospectors.
 The Goddard operated on the river until October 1901, when she was wrecked in an icy storm on Lake Laberge.
 Only two members of the five-man crew survived.

 Yukon River Survey

-In 1897 engineer Albert Goddard commissioned the construction of a flat-bottom sternwheeler in San Francisco.
-In total, 266 stern and side-wheeled steamboats operated on the Yukon River in Alaska and Canada.
+The A.J.
+Goddard was a steamer used during the Klondike Gold Rush that started in 1896.
+It was one of 266 stern and side-wheeled steamboats that operated on the Yukon River in Alaska and Canada.

-The Goddards location remained a mystery until 2008, when an international team from the Institute of Nautical Archaeology, the Yukon Transportation Museum, and the Yukon government discovered the wreck during a sonar survey looking for gold rush wrecks.
-It wasnt until one year later, however, that this team would have an opportunity to dive and investigate the wreck.
+The Goddard's location remained a mystery until 2008 when an international team from the Institute of Nautical Archaeology, the Yukon Transportation Museum and the Yukon government discovered the wreck during a sonar survey looking for gold rush wrecks.
+It was not until a year later, however, that this team would have an opportunity to dive and investigate the wreck.

 - Website INA.